How to use CREATINE A5X:

 What's in the formula?

-The CREATINE A5X formula is a combination of Di-Creatine Malate, Creatine Monohydrate (MonoCre™), Creatine Magnesium Chelate (CREATINE MagnaPower®), Creatine Alpha-Amino-N-Butyrate (Creatine ABB) and Creatine Anhydrous.
-This combination of five types of creatine is also "supercharged" with Betaine Anhydrous and Agmatine sulfate and supported by the Potentin™ Catalyst Matrix, that aids in absorption and utilization of the creatine.
+The CREATINE A5X formula is a combination of Di-Creatine Malate, Creatine Monohydrate (MonoCre™), Magnesium Creatine Chelate (Creatine MagnaPower™), Creatine Citrate, and Creatine Anhydrous.
+With five types of creatine this formula is also "supercharged" with Betaine Anhydrous and Agmatine Sulfate, and further supported with the Potentin™ Catalyst Matrix, which aids in the absorption and utilization of the creatine.

 Do I need to "load" or "cycle" CREATINE A5X?